mathieucaroff/mathieucaroff/README.md

 - Learn the [toki pona sign language](http://tokipona.net/tp/janpije/signlanguage.php)
 - Find the [list of language names](http://tokipona.net/tp/janpije/languagenames.php) and the [list of name of places](http://tokipona.net/tp/janpije/placenames.php)

+### jan Poto - "This looks really interesting!
+What is it exactly?"

+this is me, my values, my tools, my vision of the world, my "lipu", my card, my map

 ## Body

 Access to the body